A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Background

 \subsection{Genetic Algorithm}

 GA is a bio-inspired optimization heuristic that mimics natural genetic evolution to search the optimal in a solution space~\cite{Goldberg:1989}.
-It models potential solutions for the problem as individuals of a population and subject them to a iterative process of combinations and transformations towards an improved population.
+It models potential solutions for the problem as individuals of a population and subjects them to an iterative process of combinations and transformations towards an improved population, i.e., a population with better solutions for the target problem.

-At each step, GA randomly selects individuals from the current population, called parents, and exchange its parts in order to produce the next generation in a operation called cross-over.
-Some individuals are also selected to undergo a mutation operation, which consist on randomly changing small pieces of the individual, also integrate the new generation~\cite{Davis1991}.
-When a new generation is formed, its individuals are evaluated by a fitness function, whose the result provides the individual performance on the current problem.
-According to this function score, the algorithm selects the parent individuals that will generate the next population, simulating a natural selection.
-At the end of the process, when the stopping condition be satisfied, the expected result is the individual which encodes the best solution as possible.
+At each step, GA randomly selects individuals from the current population, called parents, in an operation called tournament, in which individuals are grouped and only the best ones are selected.
+From this selection, GA exchanges genetic material of the individuals in order to produce new individuals of the next generation.
+This operation is known as cross-over.
+Some individuals are also selected to undergo a mutation operation, which consists in randomly changing small pieces of the individual representation.
+This new individual is also integrated into the new generation~\cite{Davis1991}.
+Typically a few of the best individuals of the population also compose the new one, a practice known as elitism.
+When a new generation is formed, its individuals are evaluated by means of a fitness function, which assesses the individual (solution) performance on the target problem.
+According to this function score, the algorithm selects the parent individuals that will generate the next population, simulating a natural selection process.
+At the end of the process, when the stopping condition is satisfied, the expected result is the best-performing individual, i.e., the one that best solves the target problem.